 We know it’s in Google’s best interest to make AdWords perform well for its clients, so you become a loyal customer and spend more.
 On the other hand, its complexity can lead to easy mistakes, often meaning you spend more than you should.

 To help prevent this, here is our quick-start, 3-point guide for evaluating your own accounts for the common pitfalls of PPC management.
+If you are interested in a more detailed understanding of how to increase AdWord’s profitability, download our PPC Ebook here.

 From keyword choices to ongoing maintenance and account structure, these are Digital Uncut’s top tips to avoid wasted budget and increase your ROI.